pacti-org/pacti/README.md

-# Gear
+# Pacti

-Gear is a Python package for carrying out compositional system analysis and design.
-Gear represents components in a system using assume-guarantee specifications, or contracts.
-Gear's capabilities include the following:
+Pacti is a Python package for carrying out compositional system analysis and design.
+Pacti represents components in a system using assume-guarantee specifications, or contracts.
+Pacti's capabilities include the following:

 - Obtaining sensible system specifications from the specifications of the constituent subsystems.
 - Computing specifications of subsystems that need to be added to a design in order to meet an objective.